Welcome to CQ Off-Road Cycling

 In a perfect world, and with cooperation and cross-promotion between our local clubs, we could see mountain bikers from around the country spending a week or two driving from one town to the next exploring our trail networks, and that’s a win-win for everyone.

 Who owns CQ Off-Road Cycling?

-By way of open disclosure, I am also the web dude for my local club Rocky MTB plus I run the Novice Night social rides every Tuesday at First Turkey.
+By way of open disclosure, I am also the web dude for my local club Rocky MTB plus I run the novice social rides for the club at First Turkey.
 Here’s my social if you want to connect:

 The CQ ORC site will take time to populate with content and I’m happy to meet with riders and clubs within the region who want to get involved, contribute information, or write articles.